-The following policies apply to those lands identified as being a Priority Restoration Opportunity as identified on Schedule "C" to this Plan, and outlined in the Essex Region Natural Heritage System Strategy (ERNHSS) prepared by the Essex Region Conservation Authority:
+The following policies apply to those lands identified as being a Restoration Opportunities Overlay as identified on Schedule "C" to this Plan, and outlined in the Essex Region Natural Heritage System Strategy (ERNHSS) prepared by the Essex Region Conservation Authority:

-- i) prior to the approval of any Official Plan Amendment or Secondary Plan, Zoning Bylaw Amendment, plans of subdivision/condominium, or during the preparation of any Environmental Assessment for infrastructure, an Environmental Impact Assessment shall be undertaken that evaluates the following: - a) opportunities to restore and enhance the natural heritage features in the area, including the establishment of linkages; - b) the incorporation of Low Impact Development elements into the project where suitable site conditions permit; - c) opportunities to establish buffers into the project design that would promote the natural restoration of an area: - d) opportunities to set aside strategic areas for restoration and enhancement; - e) opportunities for local stewardship, naturalization, and education about the benefits of enhancing the area natural heritage system;
+- prior to the approval of any Official Plan Amendment or Secondary Plan, Zoning By-law Amendment, plans of subdivision/condominium, or during the preparation of any Environmental Assessment for infrastructure, an Environmental Impact Assessment shall be undertaken that evaluates the following: - a. opportunities to restore and enhance the natural heritage features in the area, including the establishment of linkages; - b. the incorporation of Low Impact Development elements into the project where suitable site conditions permit; - c. opportunities to establish buffers into the project design that would promote the natural restoration of an area; - d. opportunities to set aside strategic areas for restoration and enhancement;

-- f) opportunities for public acquisition; and - g) if lands are not acquired then the lands will be placed in a protected designation and zone. - ii) prior to the construction of any new municipal drains or any work completed under Section 78 of the Drainage Act within the Restoration Opportunities Overlay as shown on Schedule "C" of this Plan, a Drainage Report shall be prepared in accordance with the Drainage Act that includes the establishment of vegetated buffers to enhance the Natural Heritage System.
+- e. opportunities for local stewardship, naturalization, and education about the benefits of enhancing the area natural heritage system; - f. opportunities for public acquisition; and - g. if lands are not acquired then the lands will be placed in a protected designation and zone. - ii) prior to the construction of any new municipal drains under Section 4 of the Drainage Act or any work completed under Section 78 of the Drainage Act within the Restoration Opportunities Overlay as shown on Schedule "C" of this Plan, a Drainage Report shall be prepared in accordance with the Drainage Act that may consider, where feasible and as recommended by the Drainage Engineer, the establishment of vegetated buffers to enhance the Natural Heritage System.
+This approach is in keeping with best management practices recommended by OMAFRA and Agriculture and Agri-Food Canada (AAFC).